Upgrading survival models with CARE: Acknowledgements and funding

 \section{Acknowledgements and funding}

-WGU and RJS were supported by the latter's European Research Council Advanced Grant 101019498.
+The first and last authors were supported by the latter's European Research Council Advanced Grant 101019498; the first author was also funded by the August 2025 G-Research Early Career Grant.
 This research has been conducted using the UK Biobank Resource under applications 7439 and 608471.
 The work was supported by grants from the British Heart Foundation (RG/18/13/33946 and RG/F/23/110103), British Heart Foundation Chair Award (CH/12/2/29428) and by Health Data Research UK, which is funded by the UK Medical Research Council, Engineering and Physical Sciences Research Council, Economic and Social Research Council, Department of Health and Social Care (England), Chief Scientist Office of the Scottish Government Health and Social Care Directorates, Health and Social Care Research and Development Division (Welsh Government), Public Health Agency (Northern Ireland), British Heart Foundation and the Wellcome Trust, National Institute for Health and Care Research (NIHR) Cambridge Biomedical Research Centre (NIHR203312), BHF Centre for Research Excellence (RE/18/1/34212 and RE/24/130011).